steven-schattenberg-itential/iap-helm/README.md

 ##### itential-platform-secrets

 This secret contains several sensitive values that the application may use.
 They are loaded into the pod as environment variables.
 Some are optional and depend on your implementation.
+The creation of this secret is left out of the chart to allow for flexibility with its creation.

 | Secret Key | Description | Required? |
 |:-----------|:------------|:----------|